Gurdwara Bangla Sahib

 Gurdwara Bangla Sahib is one of the most prominent Sikh gurdwaras, or Sikh house of worship, in Delhi, India, and known for its association with the eighth Sikh Guru, Guru Har Krishan, as well as the holy pond inside its complex, known as the "Sarovar."
 Originally a bungalow of Raja Jai Singh I of Amber, it was rebuilt as a small shrine by Sikh General Sardar Baghel Singh in 1783.
 In the same year, there was reconstruction of nine Sikh shrines in Delhi.

-It is situated near Connaught Place, New Delhi on Baba Kharak Singh Marg and it is instantly recognisable by its golden dome and tall flagpole.
+It is located near Connaught Place, New Delhi on Baba Kharak Singh Marg and it is recognisable by its golden dome and tall flagpole.